Georgia Tech Yellow Jacket Marching Band: Modern history

 Leading up to the 1996 Olympic Games, Bucky Johnson was the director of the Atlanta Olympic Band in addition to being the director of the Georgia Tech Band.
 Prior to Atlanta winning the Olympic bid, Georgia Tech's pep band, and occasionally the entire marching band would dress in Olympic colors and play to greet dignitaries visiting the campus.
 The band marched in the parade celebrating Atlanta's selection as the 1996 Olympic host city.

 In 2000, the marching band and symphonic band were invited to play in the 2001 St. Patrick's Day festivities in Dublin, Ireland.
 The marching band played in the parade, and the symphonic band played a concert in conjunction with the Dublin Institute of Technology.
-Upon Johnson's retirement in 2002, the marching band had nearly tripled in size, reaching its current membership of around 350 students.
+Upon Johnson's retirement in 2002, the marching band had nearly tripled in size, reaching a membership of around 350 students.
 Following Johnson's retirement, Andrea Strauss, formerly the assistant band director, was named Director of Bands and director of the Symphonic Band.
 Chris Moore was named Director of Athletic Bands.

 Tech's first degree program in music, a Master of Science in Music Technology was approved in 2006.
 In 2007, 15 alumni trumpet players made commitments in support of an endowment which would provide an annual scholarship to a Georgia Tech trumpet player.
 The endowment and scholarship were conceived as a way to honor deceased trumpet alumni.
 Since 2005, three Tech trumpet players died either while still in school or not long after graduating.

 Prior to Tech's football season opener against Notre Dame on 2007-09-01, 150 members of the Georgia Tech Marching Band performed at the College Football Hall of Fame.

 2008 marked the band's centennial.
 Band members and band alumni have been encouraged to contribute their memories and stories for possible inclusion in a book, which was slated for release in the fall of 2008.
 The band was also invited to march in the 2008 Macy's Thanksgiving Day Parade as part of its centennial celebration.
 The full membership of the marching band participated in the trip to New York.
 Most recently, the marching band has been invited to play in Italy during Summer 2012 for a music festival.

 Traditions

 RAT rules

 Every year, a number of freshmen, most notably those in the marching band, wear gold caps known as RAT caps at each football game.
-RAT is short for Recruit At Tech, although freshmen are sometimes addressed as RATS, or "Recruits at Tech", the often cited "Recently Acquired Tech Student" is not the true meaning.
+RAT is short for Recruit At Tech, although freshmen are sometimes addressed as RATs, or "Recruits at Tech", the often cited "Recently Acquired Tech Student" is not the true meaning.
 The RAT caps are decorated with the football team's scores, the freshman's name, hometown, major, expected graduation date, and "To HELL With georgia" emblazoned on the back of the cap.
 Freshmen, or RATs, in the band are expected to wear their RAT caps during all official band functions, including rehearsals and football games.